psaikko/mnist-neural-networks/README.md

-# mnist-backprop
+# mnist-neural-networks

-Feedforward neural network and backpropagation for MNIST classification
+Experiments with neural networks and backpropagation on MNIST classification